IshpreetNagi/IshpreetNagi/README.md

-## Hello world 👋
+## Hello world, I'm Ishpreet 👋

-- 🧍‍♂️ I'm Ishpreet, a 4th-year student pursuing my Bachelor of Science in Computer Science at McMaster University.
+- 🎓 I am a 4th-year student pursuing my Bachelor of Science in Computer Science at McMaster University.
 - 💻 I am proficient in the programming languages of Python, Java, and C.
 - 🌱 My current interests include machine learning, front-end development, and game development.
 - ☕ I currently have an unhealthy obsession with coffee.